CletBoudehenn/Sonar_Arduino/README.md

 python3 man_in_the_middle.py
 ```

-5. [predictions] These two programs can predict and determine whether a test data set is subject to decoy or interference using different features.
+#### 5. [predictions] These two programs can predict and determine thanks to a test dataset if a subject is victim to jamming or spoofing by using different features analysis.
 For example by analyzing variations in phi and g or variations in distance and heading.

 * If you want to make some predictions with your own dataset by using these scripts, you can use :